 Students who receive federal financial aid must maintain Satisfactory Academic Progress (SAP).
 Students who are below the SAP but have been determined to be able to regain SAP within the following term will be placed on warning.
 While on warning, the student may be eligible to receive federal financial aid.
-If SAP is not regained during the warning period, then the student will be on probation from receiving federal financial aid until SAP has been regained.
+If SAP is not regained during the warning period, then the student will be ineligible from receiving federal financial aid until SAP has been regained.

-Financial Aid Probation
+Financial Aid Ineligibility

-Students who are on financial aid warning and who do not regain "Satisfactory Academic Progress" will have their financial aid put on probation.
+Students who are on financial aid warning and who do not regain "Satisfactory Academic Progress" will be ineligible for federal financial aid.